ietf-wg-cellar/flac-specification/rfc_backmatter.md

 - 8-bit µ-law can be losslessly converted to 14 bit (Linear) PCM.
 - 8-bit A-law can be losslessly converted to 13 bit (Linear) PCM.

 The FLAC format can contain these bit depths directly, but because they are uncommon, some decoders are not able to process the resulting files correctly.
 It is possible to store these formats in a FLAC file with a more common bit depth without sacrificing compression by padding each sample with zero bits to a bit depth that is a whole byte.
 The FLAC format can efficiently compress these wasted bits.
-See [section wasted bits per sample](#wasted-bits-per-sample) for details.
+See (#wasted-bits-per-sample) for details.

 Therefore, maximum compatibility with decoders is achieved when FLAC files are created by padding samples of such audio with zero bits to the bit depth that is the next whole number of bytes.